edcarp/shell-intermediate-esces/_episodes/02-ssh.md

 Copying a whole directory betwen remote machines uses the same syntax as the `cp` command: we just use the `-r` option to signal that we want copying to be recursively.
 For example,
-this command copies all of our results from the `backup` directory on the `backupserver` server to our laptop:
+this command copies all of our results from the `backup` directory on the `backupserver.euphoric.edu` server to our laptop:

 ~~~
-$ scp -r nelle@backupserver:backups ./backups
+$ scp -r nelle@backupserver.euphoric.edu:backups ./backups
 Password: ********
 ~~~
 {: .bash}